HuYellow/HuYellow/README.md

 ## Hello, world! 👋

-**I am actively seeking for 2024 Software Engineer New Grad Position.**
+**I am actively seeking for 2024 Software Engineer New Grad Position in Mainland China and Hong Kong SAR.**

 Here's some information about me: